LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.8 - Browser Document, Events, Interfaces/4.8.1 - Browser Document/4.8.1.2 - Techniques/2 - Searching Elements.md

 | `element.children`       | HTMLCollection | ✔️    | ❌                 | elements only       |
 | `childNodes`             | NodeList       | ❌    | ❌                 | includes text nodes |
 | `closest`                | Element        | ❌    | ✔️                 | searches upward     |

----

-If you want, I can also turn this into a **mind-map style cheat sheet**, React-focused version, or a compact flashcard version.